California Driver Handbook - Special Driving Situations

 - Try to avoid driving during sunrise and sunset.

 Use your high-beam headlights whenever possible in open country or dark city streets, as long as it is not illegal.
-Do not blind other drivers with your high-beam headlights.
+Do not blind the driver of an oncoming vehicle with your high-beam headlights.
 Dim your lights when necessary.
-If another driver does not dim his or her lights:
+If another vehicle’s lights are bright:

 - Do not look directly into the oncoming headlights.